Ziaeddin/revature-jfsd-react/README.md

-# revature-jfsd-react
+# JFSD-React

 Repository: https://github.com/Ziaeddin/revature-jfsd-react.git

 This workspace contains multiple React exercises and projects.
-Each project lives in its own folder (for example `Class6/q5-profile-page`).
+Each project lives in its own folder.

 ## Link to the exercises